-Prerequisites or Recommendations: The student must have excelled in U.S. History, as well as English 9, and should be a serious history student.
+Prerequisites or Recommendations: Application due March 2, 2020 by 3:00 in the counseling center.
+(Pick up application in the information racks in the main commons).
+The student must have excelled in U.S. History, as well as English 9, and should be a serious history student.
 This course is designed to cover the objectives prescribed by the College Board program that will allow students to take the Advanced Placement Test.

-WORLD STUDIES 03613 A / B 10 4 SEM 2 credit
+WORLD STUDIES 03613 A / B